 Ovarian cancer is a type of cancer that affects the ovaries.
 The ovaries are the part of the female reproductive system.

 Pancreatic cancer is a type of cancer that affects the cells of your pancreas, an organ in your abdomen located behind your stomach.

-Prostate cancer is cancer that forms in the prostate, and is one of the most common types of cancer in men.
+Prostate cancer starts in the gland and is the second leading cause of cancer deaths for men.

 Throat cancer is a type of cancer that occurs in the throat (pharynx), voice box (larynx) or tonsils.
 This type of cancer, if not caught early, can spread to other parts of the body and is more difficult to treat.

 Thyroid cancer begins in the cells of the thyroid.
 While it usually doesn’t cause many symptoms, but may grow and can create a lump in the neck.

 Transitional Cell (Urothelial) Carcinoma (TCC)

 Transitional cell carcinoma (TCC) – also known as urothelial carcinoma – is the most common type of cancer that can occur in the renal pelvis and ureter.

 Uterine cancer or endometrial cancer is a type of cancer that develops in the uterus.
 Uterine cancer can often cause abnormal vaginal bleeding.

 Wilms Tumor (Nephroblastoma)